 My approach in my SIBO clinic

 If you have a diagnosis of SIBO there are three options.
-Antibiotics, herbal antibiotics and the elemental diet (a liquid diet).
+Antibiotics, herbal antimicrobials and the elemental diet (a liquid diet).
 These can help to get your symptoms under control, but they don't necessarily address the underlying cause.

 I also recommend a strict nutrition programme.
 Often this nutritional plan will be based around the low fodmap diet, but not always.

 In some cases, bacterial overgrowth will resolve quickly, but usually, even with conventional antibiotics, multiple rounds of treatment are often needed to resolve gut symptoms.
 It can take a lot of patience and hard work, but at my SIBO clinic I provide lots of support to make it as easy as possible.

 What to do now